csswizardry/csswizardry.github.com/_posts/2025-01-23-build-for-the-web-build-on-the-web-build-with-the-web.md

 completely different industries sink months and months into framework upgrades.
 Collectively, they’ve spent tens, if not hundreds, of thousands of dollars rewriting entire projects just to maintain feature parity with the previous iteration.
-This is not meaningful or productive work—it is time sunk into merely keeping themselves at square one.
+This is not meaningful or productive work — it is time sunk into merely keeping themselves at square one.

 {% include cross-sell.html %}